 FEBS Anniversary Prizes

 FEBS Anniversary Prizes of the Gesellschaft für Biochemie und Molekularbiologie were initiated for the 10th anniversary of FEBS by generous capital gifts from Boehringer Mannheim GmbH and Eppendorf AG.
-They are awarded for outstanding achievements in the field of Biochemistry and Molecular Biology or related sciences, with the awardees selected from researchers under 40 years of age invited to give a lecture at one of the symposia or workshops held during a FEBS Congress.
+They are awarded for outstanding achievements in the field of Biochemistry and Molecular Biology or related sciences.
+The awardees are selected from researchers under 40 years of age invited to give a lecture at one of the symposia or workshops held during a FEBS Congress and who are from within the FEBS area but not the Congress host country.
 The prize administration is managed by both FEBS and the Gesellschaft für Biochemie und Molekularbiologie (GBM), and up to two Anniversary Prizes of €2000 and a certificate are awarded each year.

 For details of the latest winners, see the FEBS Press Awards webpage.

 The FEBS Diplôme d'Honneur was instituted on the 10th anniversary of FEBS to honour biochemists and molecular biologists who have given outstanding service to FEBS, and is awarded at the FEBS Congress.
 Past recipients are listed here.

 Established to commemorate the 40th anniversary of FEBS, FEBS National Lectures Awards recognize the achievements of distinguished scientists with significant international reputations while at the same time enhancing national scientific meetings of FEBS Constituent Societies by supporting travel costs for such speakers.
 Starting from 2015, the FEBS National Lecturer will be presented with an engraved glass award at the meeting.
 Full further details, see the FEBS National Lectures guidelines.